nyergler/nyergler.github.io/content/posts/2009-09-27-nested-formsets-with-django.md

 slug: nested-formsets-with-django
 ---
 <p class="update">
-  I&#8217;ve published an <a class="reference external" href="http://yergler.net/blog/2013/09/03/nested-formsets-redux/">updated post</a> about nested formsets, along with an generic implementation and demo application on <a class="reference external" href="https://github.com/nyergler/nested-formset">GitHub</a>.
+  I've published an <a class="reference external" href="http://yergler.net/blog/2013/09/03/nested-formsets-redux/">updated post</a> about nested formsets, along with an generic implementation and demo application on <a class="reference external" href="https://github.com/nyergler/nested-formset">GitHub</a>.
 </p>

 I spent Labor Day weekend in New York City working on a side project with [Alex][1] .
 The project is coming together (albeit slowly, sometimes), and there have been a few interesting technical challenges.
 Labor Day weekend I was building an interface for editing data on the site.
 The particular feature I’m working on uses a multi-level data model; an example of this kind of model would be modeling City Blocks, where each Block has one or more Buildings, and each Building has one or more Tenants.
 Using this as an example, I was building the City Block editor.